cloudcreativity/laravel-json-api/docs/basics/validators.md

 > We use your resource schema's `getAttributes` method to obtain the existing attribute values.

 There is no reliable way for us to work out the existing values of any relationships that were missing in the request document.
-If you need to add any existing values, you can do this as follows:
+If you need to add any existing relationship values, you can do this by returning the relationships in their JSON API form.
+For example:

 ```php
 class Validators extends AbstractValidators